rohanjadhav05/hotel_booking/README.md

 ### Explanation of the Diagram

+1. `BaseEntity` :  This is an abstract root class for the Booking and User classes.
+It is used to generate a unique ID and record the creation time of the entity.
+The BaseEntity class ensures that every entity that extends it will have a unique identifier and a timestamp indicating when it was created.
-1. `Availability` : Represents the availability status of a room for a specific date range.
+2. `Availability` : Represents the availability status of a room for a specific date range.
 It  includes fields such as start date, end date, and a boolean indicating whether the room is available.
-2. `Booking` : Represents a booking made by a user.
+3. `Booking` : Represents a booking made by a user.
 It includes details such as booking ID, user information, room information, hotel information, check-in date, and check-out date.
-3. `Hotel` :  Represents a hotel.
+4. `Hotel` :  Represents a hotel.
 It includes details such as  name, location, and a list of rooms available in the hotel, here `Booking` class is having one to many relation with `Hotel` entity and `Hotel` is many to one relation with entity `Room`.
-4. `Room` : Represents a room in a hotel.
+5. `Room` : Represents a room in a hotel.
 It includes details such as room type, pricePerNight, availability status.
 Here Entity `Room` is having one to many relation with `Availability` entity
-5. `User` : Represents a user of the system.
+6. `User` : Represents a user of the system.
 It includes user details such as user ID, name, contact information, and booking history.

 ## Functionalities Demo

-When you run the Main.java file you will see the following options
+When you run the `Main.java` file, you will see the following options:

 ![alt text](image.png)

 ### 1. Checking Room Availability
-When the user enter's `1` to check room availability.
-The system will then display the available rooms.
+When the user enters `1` to check room availability, the system will display the available rooms.
 Below is a screenshot of the availability check process :

 ![alt text](image-1.png)

 ### 2. Search hotel by city
-When the user enter's `2` to search hotel by city.
-The system will then give a choice to user to select city's which is present in Database
+When the user enters `2` to search for a hotel by city, the system will provide a choice of cities that are present in the database :

 ![alt text](image-2.png)

 based on selected city suppose user enter's `1` and city `Mumbai` is selected then user need to enter the Check-in Date and Check-out Date in the correct format i.e `YYYY-MM-DD`, when user enter the check-in date and check-out date in correct format the system will check in database do we have Hotel's have availability for those days if present will print the Hotel name with the room type available, check image for reference

 ![alt text](image-3.png)